Getting Ready for ICT Systems at the UTokyo (for Faculty Members)

 Dear new faculty members of the University of Tokyo,

-This portal site, “utelecon,” aggregates information on the system at the University of Tokyo and also introduces advanced usage of various tools.
+This portal site, “utelecon”, aggregates information on the system at the University of Tokyo and also introduces advanced usage of various tools such as chat tools and web conferencing, not to mention the initial setup of accounts and various tools.
 We hope that this information will lead to your creative and proactive efforts.
 We also operate a support desk with student staff, so please feel free to use it if you have any problems or difficulties.

 Your cooperation is greatly appreciated so that students can have a fulfilling study and student life through our educational activities.